 On the one hand, the application of Article 102 meets some of the protesters’ core demands: the removal of President Bouteflika and new presidential elections.
 On the other hand, it preserves the current government and appoints a regime loyalist as interim president, while providing no guarantees of free and fair elections nor of political freedoms.
 It is thus better viewed as an attempt to preserve the system rather than genuinely meet protesters’ demands.

 The opposition was accordingly quick to condemn Gaid Salah’s proposal.
-Human rights activist Mustapha Bouchachithe application of Article 102 an “outdated” solution, noting that the people would reject proposed interim president Bensalah as “one of the symbols of the power who [helped] manage the country for the past 20 years.”
-Most opposition parties, including the Rally for Culture and Democracy ( ), the Movement for Society and Peace ( ), the Justice and Development Front ( ), and the Socialist Forces Front ( ) likewise rejected Gaid Salah’s proposal.
+Human rights activist Mustapha Bouchachi called the application of Article 102 an “outdated” solution, noting that the people would reject proposed interim president Bensalah as “one of the symbols of the power who [helped] manage the country for the past 20 years.”
+Most opposition parties, including the Rally for Culture and Democracy (RCD), the Movement for Society and Peace (MSP), the Justice and Development Front (FJD), and the Socialist Forces Front (FFS) likewise rejected Gaid Salah’s proposal.
 The opposition is instead calling for a national unity government to lead the country post-Bouteflika.
 If protesters turn out again in massive numbers on Friday, it may doom Article 102 as a solution to the political crisis.

 The military as guardian

 Gaid Salah, and perhaps the officer corps writ large, see themselves as having the right if not duty to intervene in politics.
-As observers have noted, the Algerian military has historicallyas the of the political arena, a sentiment said to extend from its pivotal role in the war of independence.
+As observers have noted, the Algerian military has historically viewed itself as the guardian or moderator of the political arena, a sentiment said to extend from its pivotal role in the war of independence.
 The top brass has chosen or approved each of Algeria’s previous presidents, even canceling elections in 1992 when a victory for the Islamic Salvation Front (FIS) seemed imminent.